Why Mariah Carey's 'All I Want for Christmas is You' became so popular — and stayed that way

 As Afanasieff has told it, much of the work on “All I Want for Christmas is You” was done by him and Carey working in a rented house in the summer of 1994.
 The team had a history, working on Carey’s albums “Emotions” and “Music Box.”

-“Mariah has been very wonderful, positive and a force of nature,” he told Variety’s Chris Willman.
+“Mariah has been very wonderful, positive and a force of nature,” he told Variety.
 “She’s the one that made the song a hit and she’s awesome.
-But she definitely does not share credit where credit is due.
-As a result, it has really hurt my reputation and, as a result, has left me with a bittersweet taste in my mouth.”
+But she definitely does not share credit where credit is due.”

 Their song has a similar theme, with a narrator desiring a love interest before Christmas comforts.
 The writers cite an “overwhelming likelihood” the Carey and Afanasieff had heard their song.